3mralaa159/Data-Analysis-Projects/README.md

 - putting matplotlib into action with more depth to explore data and answer different questions
 - applying cleaning skills to perfectly analyze dataset
 - TimeSeries analysis
 - Summarize outcome of analysis by concatenating all table together

+# 5) [Visualizing COVID-19].()
+The COVID-19 pandemic has significantly impacted global health, economies, and daily life.
+To understand and mitigate its effects, data visualization plays a crucial role in presenting complex data in an accessible and comprehensible manner.
+This project aims to provide a comprehensive analysis of COVID-19 data through various visualization techniques, enabling better insights and decision-making.
+## 🔑 Key Features:
+- Using OOP and lambda to help Transform data to better understanding
+- Moving from matplotlib to plotly_express for more visualization options
+- Using new library pycountry to help extract information from data
+- Applying some cleaning / transformation along the project